chlsey/Todolist-Project/README.md

 # Todolist-Project
-Making a terminal Todolist app using Java, Maven, SQL for databasing, and the MVC architecture.
+Making a Java Swing Todolist app using Java, Maven, JSON file for databasing, and clean architecture